manix84/ttt_bomb_vest/README.md

 > Walk into a crowded room.
 Click...
 3, 2, 1, Boom!

 There is always a server of friends who have realised that grouping together is the best way to survive a round of TTT.
-This weapon allows the traitors to take advantage of that, and purhaps teach your friends that it's not safe to group up like that any more.
+This weapon allows the traitors to take advantage of that, and perhaps teach your friends that it's not safe to group up like that any more.

-This is an alternative to the Jihad Bomb, which is increadbly popular in TTT.
-I'm really not comfortable with the name, the description, of the sound effect from this addon, and I struggled to find an alternative for my after work gaming sessions.
+This is an alternative to the Jihad Bomb, which is incredibly popular in TTT.
+I'm really not comfortable with the name, the description, of the sound effect from this add-on, and I struggled to find an alternative for my after work gaming sessions.

 ## Usage
 1. Install the Addon (preferably with the Steam Workshop)